 The second part of the certification was a direct comparison of the fixed-point cells under test with the laboratory standard fixed-point cell to determine their freezing-point temperatures relative to that of the reference cell.
-The three Sn cells containing the SRM metals were directly compared with the NIST laboratory reference cell Sn 88A.
-This was performed by realizing "simultaneous" freezes for the two cells in two separate but nearly identical furnaces and making three sets of alternate measurements, at equal time intervals from the start of the freezes, on their freezing-curve plateaus, using an SPRT.
+The three In cells containing the SRM metals were directly intercompared with the NIST laboratory reference cell In 96-3.
+This was obtained by realizing simultaneous freezes for the two cells in two separate but nearly identical furnaces and making three sets of alternate measurements, at equal time intervals, on their freezing-curve plateaus, using an SPRT.
 This ensures that the comparison measurements on the two cells were made at approximately the same liquid-solid ratio of the metal samples.
 Ideally, the equivalent temperature difference between measurements of each of the pairs would be identical.
 However, due to small differences in sample purity, only the first of the three pairs of measurements on the cells was used for the comparison.
 The other two pairs of measurements on the cells provided information on the progress of the freezes.
-The fraction of metal frozen during the first pair of measurements in the set of the three measurement pairs of the freezing-point temperature of each cell did not exceed 20 %.
+The fraction of metal frozen during a set of three measurements of the freezing-point temperature of each cell did not exceed 20%.
 The SPRT was measured with excitation currents of 1 mA and 1.414 mA to permit extrapolation to zero-power dissipation (0 mA).
-Since the cells containing the SRM tin and the reference cell are of the same design and maintained at the same pressure, no corrections for pressure and hydrostatic head effects were necessary.
-Using an SPRT, each cell was measured three times during the direct comparison and this procedure was repeated two times.
-Following each set of direct comparison measurements, the SPRT was measured at the TPW to calculate W(Sn).
+Corrections were made for any differences in pressure and hydrostatic head effects in each cell.
+Each cell was measured using an

+SPRT three times during the direct comparison and this procedure was repeated two times.
+Following each set of direct comparison measurements, the SPRT was measured at the TPW to ensure that the thermometer had not changed.